-The U.S. government estimates the total population at 3.3 million (July 2015 estimate).
+The U.S. government estimates the total population at 3.6 million (July 2016 estimate).
 Figures for the percentage of citizens among the total population range up to 55 percent depending upon the source of the data; according to the UN, citizens constitute 30 percent of the population.
 Estimates on religious adherence also vary, with the percentage of citizens who are Ibadhi Muslims (Ibadhi Islam is the historically dominant religious group in the country and distinct from Shia and Sunni Islam) put at 45 percent by many sources and at 75 percent according to government estimates.
-Academic sources estimate Shia Muslims comprise approximately 5 percent of citizens and live mainly in the capital area and along the northern coast, while another 5 percent is made up of Hindus and Christians, mainly extended families of naturalized citizens of South Asian origin.
+Academic sources estimate Shia Muslims comprise approximately 5 percent of citizens and live mainly in the capital area and along the northern coast, while another 5 percent are Hindus and Christians, mainly extended families of naturalized citizens of South Asian origin.
 According to academic sources, the remainder of the citizen population is Sunni Muslim.

 According to academic sources, the majority of non-Muslims are foreign workers from South Asia.
-Noncitizen religious groups include Hindus, Buddhists, Sikhs,

-Bahais, and Christians.
-Christian groups are centered in the major urban areas of Muscat, Sohar, and Salalah and include Roman Catholic, Eastern Orthodox, and Protestant congregations.
+Noncitizen religious groups include Hindus, Buddhists, Sikhs, Bahais, and Christians.
+Christians are centered in the major urban areas of Muscat, Sohar, and Salalah and include Roman Catholics, Eastern Orthodox, and Protestants.